 Andrew is a performance coach currently working in New Zealand at the U21 Football World Cup.
 He kindly agreed to an interview with The Flow Centre so we could pick his brains about how he helps top athletes to plug into flow and peak performance.

-ÔÇ£If you want to find flow in your performance, practise it in trainingÔÇªwe need to practice under pressure.ÔÇØ His words echo one of The Flow CentreÔÇÖs core messages ÔÇô if we want to experience flow, then we need to train for it.
+Cameron: Your words echo one of The Flow Centre’s core messages; if we want to experience flow, then we need to train for it.
 What was the philosophy of your company Brain Builder?

 Andrew: Performing under pressure.
 Pressure is a concept and it is different for everyone, when you put your whole self into the performance, and approach pressure with our competitive fire never give up attitude the pressure reduces.
-It’s very hard to make it as a professionalÔÇªso if we are not willing to make our bed in the morning how can we expect to make it in professional sport?
+It’s very hard to make it as a professional so if we are not willing to make our bed in the morning how can we expect to make it in professional sport?

-What is the difference between good/best performers and great performers?
+Cameron: What is the difference between good/ the best performers and great performers?

 We would like to thank Andrew for his time and thoughts on flow and peak performance.
 If you would like to find out more about Andrew, then please get in contact and we will connect the dots, or you can find him on Twitter: @mcbride_andy